-Revenues from sales of zircon for the reporting period was US\$7,816 k, an increase of 169% due to the reduced accounting period in FY2019, and the growth in annualized sales volume, partly offset by lower realized prices.
-Average pricing for the period was only 1.5% lower than the prior period, despite the US-China trade conflicts and the impact of the COVID-19 crisis, showing the strength of the mineral sands market and in particular the zircon market, with zircon prices reaching a historic high during the fourth quarter of 2019.
+Revenues from sales of zircon for the reporting period was US\$8,957k, an increase of 30.6% due to the growth in annualized sales volume, partly offset by lower realized prices and the reduced accounting period in FY2019.
+Average pricing for the period was only 4% lower than the prior period, despite the US-China trade conflicts and the impact of the COVID-19 pandemic, thus exhibiting the strength of the mineral sands market and in particular the zircon market.

-Demand remained strong during the first half of 2020 with PYX's order book reaching the highest levels since production started in 2015.
-Despite the global economic turbulence caused by the COVID-19 pandemic, prices in 2020 have remained largely in line with the average 2019 pricing, with merely some minor downward adjustments.
-This is the result of zircon supply being concentrated on a few suppliers, which generally translates into strong pricing discipline.
+Demand remained robust during 2020 with PYX's order book at an all-time high.
+Prices in 2020 largely mirrored those observed in 2019 in spite of the impact of the COVID-19 pandemic on the world economy.
+This is the result of zircon supply being largely dominated by few suppliers, which generally translates into strong pricing discipline.
 This feature is expected to persist in view of the expected depletion of existing deposits combined with a continuous increase in zircon demand.
 The anticipated structural supply deficit is forecast to provide strong fundamental support to zircon prices in the medium to long term.